 Natural or legal persons having either their residence or their principal place of business in a contracting state to the EPC can undertake all procedural steps before the EPO themselves and are not obliged to appoint a representative.
 Other applicants are, however, required to be represented by a professional representative (Article 134(1) EPC) or a legal practitioner (Article 134(8) EPC) (except when filing an application or paying fees).
 An association of professional representatives can also be authorised according to Rule 152(11) EPC.
-Forms for requesting the registration or deletion of an association, or changes to a registered association, can be downloaded from the links below

 This will generate a list of professional representatives who match your query.
 Click on a name to find details of the representative's full name, address, e-mail and website (where available).
 Click on the city or the country to view a list of all the professional representatives in that location.